How I Think About Email

 I’ve had more email addresses than I can count.
 I’ve switched providers repeatedly over the years, always searching for something better.

 Everyone should own their own domain.
-It’s one of the simplest ways to take long-term control of your email — and one of the lessons I learned the hard way.
+It’s one of the simplest ways to take long-term control of email — and it’s a lesson I learned the hard way.

 Why I write about email

-I’ve spent the last 30 years being the person people come to with email questions: troubleshooting, recommendations, explanations, or just trying to understand why something isn’t working.
+For most of my adult life I’ve been the person people come to with email questions: recommendations, troubleshooting, or just trying to understand why something isn’t working.

 My goal is simple: to write thoughtfully about email and related services — not to chase trends, but to help people make sense of a tool they rely on every day.

-If I could do that full-time, I would.
+If I could do this full-time, I would.

 Until then, this page exists to explain where I’m coming from — and why email, when it’s done well, still matters.